We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 A payment gateway is the software that processes your customer’s transactions securely.
 There are lots of companies that offer payment gateway services — well-known ones include Paypal, Stripe and Worldpay.

 Additionally, Shopify offers its own payment processing option, ‘Shopify Payments.’
-This is extremely easy to set up, and using it means that there are no transaction fees to worry about (so long as you’re on a ‘Basic’ plan or higher — 5% transaction fees apply to the ‘Starter’ plan regardless of whether you’re using Shopify Payments or another payment gateway).
+This is extremely easy to set up and using it means that there are no transaction fees to worry about (so long as you’re on a ‘Basic’ plan or higher — 5% transaction fees apply to the ‘Starter’ plan regardless of whether you’re using Shopify Payments or another payment gateway).

 (You will still need to factor in the usual credit card processing fees — but Shopify won’t take a cut of your sales).

-However, Shopify Payments can only be used if you are selling from certain countries (see our Shopify review for a full list).
-If your country isn’t on the list, you will have to use a third-party payment gateway, and you will be charged a percentage of sales for doing so (varying from 0.5% to 2% depending on the plan you’re on).
+If your country isn’t on the list, you will have to use a third-party payment gateway, and you will be charged a percentage of sales for doing so (varying from 0.2% to 2% depending on the plan you’re on).
 This will be on top of any fees charged by your chosen payment gateway provider.

+With Ecwid, you must use a third-party payment gateway to process transactions.
 On the plus side, you won’t be charged for doing so — but on the down side, you will have to factor in a little bit of time to configure your chosen payment processor.

-Note: Ecwid users based in the US can now make use of ‘Lightspeed Payments,’ a new payment processing option created by the owners of Ecwid.
-This is extremely easy to enable and may in time become a ‘baked in’ payment gateway that is similar in nature to Shopify Payments.
+This is very easy to enable and may in time become a ‘baked in’ payment gateway that is similar in nature to Shopify Payments.

 Product limits

-With Ecwid, you are limited to 5 products on the free plan; 100 on its $19 per month ‘Venture’ plan; and 2,500 on its $39 per month ‘Business’ plan.
+With Ecwid however, restrictions apply.
+You are limited to selling five products on the free plan; 100 on its $25 per month ‘Venture’ plan; and 2,500 on its $45 per month ‘Business’ plan.

-Only the $99 per month ‘Unlimited’ plan — as its name suggests — lets you upload an unrestricted number of products.
+Only the $105 per month ‘Unlimited’ plan — as its name suggests — lets you upload an unrestricted number of products.

 Product options

-For example, if you were selling a birthday card on Shopify, you could allow users to choose card size, card colour and envelope type — but if you wanted to allow them to choose envelope colour as well, you wouldn’t be able to.
+So, for example, if you were selling a birthday card on Shopify, you could allow users to choose card size, card colour and envelope type — but if you wanted to allow them to choose envelope colour as well, you wouldn’t be able to.

 Ecwid, by contrast, is much more straightforward in this regard and doesn’t limit product options at all.